 2. Consider how to move towards your preferred allocation plan for improved balance.

 3. Make some critical decisions about the state of your financial planning.

 4. Create a Personal Plan to Improve your time & money management.

 RETIREMENT FROM CLINICAL MEDICINE is a 4-hour workshop suitable for practicing physicians, residents and fellows.
 The content will encourage audience participation, and emphasize experiential learning including lecture, small and large group discussion, and written exercises.
 The approach is designed to clarify personal values, provide physicians with practical tools and strategies to help them make the important decisions necessary for a successful retirement, and help them plan for a new satisfying and meaningful life chapter after retirement.
-This workshop, based upon Dr. Moskowitz’s 16 years of life and career coaching experience with physicians, as well as his own retirement from practice.
+This workshop, based upon Dr. Moskowitz’s over two decades of life and career coaching experience with physicians, as well as his own retirement from practice.
 Will result in an individualized retirement plan for each participant.

 - Learn how retirement attitudes and strategies are rapidly changing.

 - Consider “protirement,” rather than “retirement.”

 - Consider WHY retirement soon may or may not make sense for you.

 - Learn WHO should retire from the practice of medicine.